Don Cheadle: 2002–2009: Established actor

+2010–2020: Acclaim and Marvel films

 In 2010, Cheadle assumed the role of James "Rhodey" Rhodes / War Machine in Iron Man 2 (2010), replacing Terrence Howard.
-Cheadle reprised this role in the films Iron Man 3 (2013) as the Iron Patriot, Avengers: Age of Ultron (2015), Captain America: Civil War (2016), Avengers: Infinity War (2018), Captain Marvel (2019), and Avengers: Endgame (2019), as well as the Disney+ TV series The Falcon and the Winter Soldier (2021) and What If...?
+Cheadle reprised this role in the films Iron Man 3 (2013) as the Iron Patriot, Avengers: Age of Ultron (2015), Captain America: Civil War (2016), Avengers: Infinity War (2018), Captain Marvel (2019), and Avengers: Endgame (2019), as well as the Disney+ TV series The Falcon and the Winter Soldier (2021), What If...?

-(2021), and will reprise the role in the upcoming Disney+ series Secret Invasion (2023) and theatrical film Armor Wars (TBA).
+(2021), Secret Invasion (2023) and the upcoming theatrical film Armor Wars (TBA).

 From 2012 to 2016, Cheadle starred in the Showtime TV series House of Lies.
 In 2013, he won the Golden Globe as Best Actor in a Comedy Series for his role on the show.
 He was in the show for five seasons until it ended in 2016.

 Cheadle spent 10 years writing and producing the film Miles Ahead (2016) based on the life of jazz musician Miles Davis.
 Cheadle also directed and starred in the film.
 Locations for the movie were found in Cincinnati.

 In 2018, Cheadle guest-starred in the first-season finale of DuckTales, providing Donald Duck's new voice box.
 He later guest-starred again in 2020 during season three after a wish Donald made to Gene the Genie had altered reality.

+2021–present

 In 2021, Cheadle starred in the period crime thriller No Sudden Move, in which he played Curt Goynes, a gangster in 1950s Detroit.
-Around that same year, Cheadle played a villain role in Space Jam: A New Legacy, providing the role of the main antagonist Al-G Rhythm.
+Around that same year, Cheadle played a villain role in Space Jam: A New Legacy, portraying the role of the main antagonist Al-G Rhythm.

-Political activism
+In February 2024, it was announced that Cheadle had joined the main cast for Peacock's crime drama miniseries Fight Night: The Million Dollar Heist.
+Cheadle co-starred in the biographical wrestling drama Unstoppable.
+Based on the life of wrestler Anthony Robles, Cheadle portrayed Sean Charles, his head coach.
+The feature premiered at the Toronto International Film Festival in September, followed by a limited theatrical release in December 2024.

+Cheadle is set to lead the Marvel film Armor Wars.
+In 2026, Cheadle will make his Broadway debut in a revival of David Auburn's play Proof.